 As Investment Counselors, there were about 200 of us, and only a handful of women.
 I was basically always and forever backstroking through a sea of bro.
 [Makes exaggerated backstroking motions.]

 As the years passed, I grew really tired of this job.
-I had enough money, for which I am so grateful, but I didn’t like the thought of helping the rich get richer, and I despised the firm itself.
-The hardball attitude wasn’t congruent with my significantly more, ahem, lax take on the importance of the work we were doing.
+I had enough money, for which I am so grateful, but helping the rich get richer wasn’t it for me.
+And I despised the firm itself.
+The hardball attitude they encouraged wasn’t congruent with my significantly more, ahem, lax take on the importance of the work we were doing.

 And then, there was always an unspoken understanding about the firm: They would pay well, but the rules of working there—like the 6:30 am start-time and the ten-hour day—were non-negotiable.
 And if you don’t like it, well, then, nobody is keeping you here.
 [Gesture towards the door like an uncompromising asshole.]

 But such a Faustian bargain, even when it’s openly understood, is impossible for so many: Working mothers.
 Single parents.
 People who need to take care of family members, which is a responsibility that overwhelmingly falls on the back of women.
 People with disabilities or those living with mental health illnesses.
 I could go on.
 Many of my direct colleagues and all of my managers fit a predictable Don Draper formula: they were overwhelmingly white, male, and had a wife.

 I personally dealt with sexual harassment and misogynist attitudes that absolutely affected my pay.

 I was also drinking heavily outside of work and money was basically falling out of me.
 Looking back, I see how unhealthy the extremes of my life were.
 I struggled then (and I struggle now) to have a healthy relationship with alcohol, in a similar way that I know others have disordered relationships with eating, shopping, sex, money, and food—and I know firsthand these tendencies can be exasperated when you hate your every day.